 “In my humble opinion – ‘faking’ or ‘acting’ the part in your job is a short-term career hack at best and long-term imitation at worst.
-We don’t like to admit to our pockets of inadequacy, but a wolf dressed in sheep’s clothing can only fool you for so long.”
+I know we don’t love admitting to our skill gaps, but a wolf dressed in sheep’s clothing can only fool you for so long.”

 I was about 19 in my first sales and service-related job when I was taught the self-promoting mantra ‘fake it til you make it’.
 I was young, enthusiastic and had a passion for working with people.
 It was my first ‘real’ job and it required persuasive selling techniques.
 I was excited and I wanted to learn everything at once!
 But, I was not exactly exuding confidence, so I was encouraged by my manager to ‘fake it’.